+SECTION 13.3.10.1 - HIGH SCHOOL TEST COORDINATION:

-Section 13.3.10.1 High School Test Coordination: Each comprehensive high school will receive an allocation of four-thousand, five-hundred dollars (\$4,500), and each choice high school an allocation of one-thousand dollars (\$1,000), for the purpose of providing support for the coordination of school-based testing for Advanced Placement (AP), PSAT, PE Assessment and other school-based test coordination as determined by each school.
-Pay will be at the teacher's per diem rate.
+Each comprehensive high school will receive an allocation of four-thousand, five-hundred dollars (\$4,500), and each choice high school an allocation of one-thousand dollars (\$1,000), for the purpose of providing support for the coordination of school-based testing for Advanced Placement (AP), PSAT, PE Assessment and other school-based test coordination as determined by each school.
+Pay will be at the timecard rate.